SimoneColu/AML_error_recognition/README.md

   --weight_decay 5e-2 \
   --dropout 0.3
 ```
-**EXTRA**: An additional code snippet is provided in the notebook to analyze the previously obtained results.
+**EXTRA**: An additional code snippet is provided in the notebook to analyze the results stored in `checkpoints`, allowing for the calculation of final aggregate accuracy and the visualization of average loss curves across all folds.